 Interns are provided with training and supervision on issues of cultural and individual diversity.
 Individual and cultural dynamics are not only relevant, but crucial to the understanding of the individual and in planning the individual's overall treatment as well as the family and community contexts in which they live.
 Clinical opportunities and didactics aim to increase knowledge regarding health equity, health disparities, and individual and cultural diversity within the practice of professional psychology.
-Feedback from trainees regarding improvements within diversity, inclusion, and equity will be integrated into the curriculum to ensure continued efforts into growing DEI initiatives within our agency.
+Feedback from trainees regarding improvements within diversity, equity, and inclusion, will be integrated into the curriculum to ensure continued efforts into growing DEI initiatives within our agency.
+In support of interns who may represent ethnic or racial minorities, we encourage interns to refer to the APAGS Resource Guide for Ethnic Minority Graduate Students, Second Edition, published by the APAGS Committee on Ethnic Minority Affairs (CEMA), to access information about navigating graduate school and internship as a racial and/or ethnic minority student.